Hussain15527/Code-Sprint/README.md

 or

-2. Use the Use the API of this package to get the information and display them on the screen based on the city, user inputs (Display only 1 city based on the input, return **city not found** if user enters wrong city name.
+2. Use the API of this package to get the information and display them on the screen based on the city, user inputs (Display only 1 city based on the input, return **city not found** if the user enters the wrong city name.
 (6 points)

-*Note: UI doesn't have any rectriction*
+*Note: UI doesn't have any restrictions*
 ### <h2 id="project-4"> Project 4 </h2>

 **Description**
- Use any api of your choice, to display:
+ Use any API of your choice, to display:
  1. Meaning
  2. Origin
  3. First use
  4. Synonym
  5. Antonym
- 6. Part of speach
+ 6. Part of speech

 of any word the user enters.
 **Point allocation**:
-Each of the requrements carry 1 points:
+Each of the requirements carries 1 point:
 Total: **6 points**

  **UI requirement**